VATSALVARSHNEY108/B.O.I.-MARK-2/SPOTIFY_QUICK_START.md

 ## ✅ Spotify Integration is Ready!

-Your VATSAL AI has full Spotify integration with batch files and song playing!
+Your BOI AI has full Spotify integration with batch files and song playing!

 ## Quick Commands